korganrivera/DynamicKnapsack/README.md

 # DynamicKnapsack
-Knapsack problem solver using dynamic programming.
+Simple example of using dynamic programming to solve the knapsack problem.